 The Epic Engage II Inline Skate is a value inline skate and can be used outdoors or indoors.
 It is good for beginner or intermediate inline skaters.
 Epic skates are reliable, durable, and offer a solid value for skaters.
 You can use this skate on relatively any surface including urban sidewalks, rinks, recreational areas, or freestyle skating.

 Quad Skate Recommendations for Outdoors

-This Custom Riedell R3, Mota Mojo, or Jackson Vantage skate brings some of the most popular boots and wheel combinations that are perfect for outdoors.
-The combination of performance and value has made this skate one of our top sellers for years.
-Now, you can take this skate outdoors, too.
+This high top outdoor skate for women brings together some of the highest quality skate components all in one skate.
+The combination of performance and value makes this skate a great deal.
 Show off your style with multiple color options for laces, wheels, bearings, and boots.
-The skate is custom, but you can’t make a mistake.
+There was a significant amount of time spent on the quality and fitting of this boot.
+The skate is intended and sized for women.
 All of the components work together to make a seriously awesome outdoor quad skate.
-If you need help, just ask!

 Jackson VIP Custom (Choose Outdoor or Hybrid Wheels)

 Very few brands offer a high performance skate at such a reasonable price, but Jackson has done it with this custom Jackson VIP skate.
 This is one of the most widely customizable outdoor skates on the market today and generally costs less than $200.
 This makes it a great skate for young, teen, and adult skaters.
 The Jackson VIP is designed for 4 major types of skaters: Rink, Derby, Speed, and Outdoor.
 If you need help, we are always available.
 Just give us a call or email!